mobazha/smart-contracts/contracts/escrow/EscrowSpec.md

 ### Limitations Imposed by Mobazha's Wallet Interface

 Mobazha interacts with all supported coins through its [wallet interface](https://github.com/Mobazha/wallet-interface/blob/master/wallet.go#L77).
-This means that Mobazha's Conflux smart contracts must be designed in such a way as to be compatible with that interface.
-Mobazha is a live/launched product, so making big changes to the wallet interface in order to support Conflux is non-trivial.
+This means that Mobazha's BSC smart contracts must be designed in such a way as to be compatible with that interface.
+Mobazha is a live/launched product, so making big changes to the wallet interface in order to support BSC is non-trivial.
 Instead, we've decided to keep the wallet interface fixed (for now), and design the smart contract to be compatible with it.

 ## Intended Use of the Escrow contract

-The Escrow contract will store the escrowed funds and state information for _every_ Mobazha trade that is using Conflux (or ERC20 tokens) as the medium of exchange.
-(We could have, instead, opted to deploy a new escrow contract for each Conflux-based trade -- thereby siloing escrowed funds from each trade in their own smart contract.
-However, we think the gas requirements for doing so are cost prohibitive, and we fear that would introduce too much friction into Conflux-based trades).
+The Escrow contract will store the escrowed funds and state information for _every_ Mobazha trade that is using BSC (or ERC20 tokens) as the medium of exchange.
+(We could have, instead, opted to deploy a new escrow contract for each BSC-based trade -- thereby siloing escrowed funds from each trade in their own smart contract.
+However, we think the gas requirements for doing so are cost prohibitive, and we fear that would introduce too much friction into BSC-based trades).
 Mobazha trades that use BNB/ERC20 as the medium of exchange are intended to follow the same protocol as those that use a UTXO-based coin as the medium of exchange -- and the escrow smart contract is intended to facilitate that.

 ### Funding the Trade